-TYKERB is used with the medicine capecitabine for the treatment of patients with advanced or metastatic breast cancer that is HER2 positive (tumors that produce large amounts of a protein called human epidermal growth factor receptor-2), and who have already had certain other breast cancer treatments.
+TYKERB is used with the medicine capecitabine for the treatment of people with advanced or metastatic breast cancer that is HER2-positive (tumors that produce large amounts of a protein called human epidermal growth factor receptor-2), and who have already had certain other breast cancer treatments.

 Who should not take TYKERB?

-Do not take TYKERB if you are allergic to any of its ingredients.
-See the end of this leaflet for a list of ingredients in TYKERB.
+Do not take TYKERB if you are allergic to any of the ingredients in TYKERB.
+See the end of this leaflet for a complete list of ingredients in TYKERB.

-Before you start taking TYKERB, tell your doctor about all of your medical conditions, including if you:
+Before you take TYKERB, tell your doctor if you: